Interactive Light Studio

 This project was featured on WABC-Channel 7 Eyewitness News New York on June 21, 2011, on NY1 News on November 26, 2013, and nationally on Time Warner networks December 20-21, 2013.
 The Channel 7 news clip is below:

 Below is a link to a video of our latest interactive projector installation.
 Part of the video shows deaf and hearing-impaired pre-K students playing musical instruments and visually seeing the intensity and pitch of the sounds they create on the interactive projector.
-This interactive projector was also featured locally on NY1 and nationally on Time Warner cable network news - click here for the Time Warner news clip and article.
+This interactive projector was also featured locally on NY1 and nationally on Time Warner cable network news and on the December 21st "It Ain't Rocket Science" show - click here for the Time Warner news clip and article.

 Future grant support is being sought to expand the Interactive Light Studio.
 Please contact Professor Melody Baglione at email@example.com if you are interested in learning more.